tuist/tuist/docs/docs/guide/start/migrate/xcodegen-project.md

 ---
-title: Migrate from XcodeGen
+title: Migrate an XcodeGen project
 description: Learn how to migrate your projects from XcodeGen to Tuist.
 next:
     text: "Directory structure"
     link: /guide/project/directory-structure
 ---

-# Migrate from XcodeGen
+# Migrate an XcodeGen project

 [XcodeGen](https://github.com/yonaskolb/XcodeGen) is a project-generation tool that uses YAML as [a configuration format](https://github.com/yonaskolb/XcodeGen/blob/master/Docs/ProjectSpec.md) to define Xcode projects.
 Many organizations **adopted it trying to escape from the frequent Git conflicts that arise when working with Xcode projects.** However, frequent Git conflicts is just one of the many problems that organizations experience.
 Xcode exposes developers with a lot of intricacies and implicit configurations that make it hard to maintain and optimize projects at scale.
 XcodeGen falls short there by design because it's a tool that generates Xcode projects, not a project manager.
 If you need a tool that helps you beyond generating Xcode projects, you might want to consider Tuist.